 Q: What Size are the Charts?

-A: The full-size OceanGrafix NOAA chart is a single-sided product available on either water-resistant or laminated paper.
-Charts range in size from approximately 3' to 5' in length and are either 36" or 42" wide, depending on the coverage needed for each specific geographic area.
+A: The full-size OceanGrafix NOAA chart is a single-sided product available in size from approximately 3' to 5' in length and are either 36" or 42" wide, depending on the coverage needed for each specific geographic area.

 Q: What Are The Charts Printed On?

-A: Charts are printed on water-resistant paper.
-A laminated version that withstands wet, harsh conditions is also available - it has a tough coating that resists abrasions and makes the chart easy to write on.
-Vessels with adequate bridge space are able to extend the chart to full length, while vessels with smaller bridges have the option to fold the chart to the size they require.
+A: Charts are printed on water-resistant paper or a fully waterproof synthetic material, vessels with adequate bridge space are able to extend the chart to full length, while vessels with smaller bridges have the option to fold the paper chart to the size they require.